microsoft/azure-data-services-go-fast-documentation/markdown/concepts-orchestration-pattern.md

 1. Azure Function Runs on Timed Schedule (eg. Every 5 minutes)

-    - [] Check status of running pipelines and calculate available "slots" based on max concurrency settings
+    * Check status of running pipelines and calculate available "slots" based on max concurrency settings
-    - [] Generate new task instances based on task master and schedules
+    * Generate new task instances based on task master and schedules
-    - [] Identify tasks due to be run or overdue.
+    * Identify tasks due to be run or overdue.
 Fetch top # tasks to be run based on available slots - simultaneously mark these as "InProgress".
-    - [] Async initiate pipeline execution for tasks - Persist status of these taskinstanceexections as "InProgress"
+    * Async initiate pipeline execution for tasks - Persist status of these taskinstanceexections as "InProgress"
-    - []

 ## Scheduling Tasks
 The schedule can be configured in 2 different ways:
-1. in development, a simple schedule could be used for everything - eg defining it as running every minute - but without having an external triggering mechanism.
+1. In development, a simple schedule could be used for everything - eg defining it as running every minute - but without having an external triggering mechanism.
 The task can be triggered manually as described below.
-1. in production, by specifying correct cron scheduling expressions and establishing an external period trigger of the Task Execution mechanism.
+1. In production, by specifying correct cron scheduling expressions and establishing an external period trigger of the Task Execution mechanism.

 ## Development Task Execution
 The task can be triggered 2 different ways: